Saranathan Temple: Legend

 As per Hindu legend, when time came to destroy the world and finish the yuga, the creator deity, Brahma, was worried.
 He pleaded Vishnu to tell him a way to keep the tools necessary for srishti (creation) and all the Vedas (scriptures) safe.
 Vishnu ordered him to put them in a strong mud pot.
 After trying mud from all places, Brahma finally made a pot out of the sand taken from Thirucherai and saved all Vedas and all necessary aids for creation.
-Due to the role as saviour for all living thing after the Mahapralaya (dissolution) so this place is called "Sara Shetram".
+Due to the role as saviour for all living things after the Mahapralaya (dissolution) so this place is called "Sara Shetram".

-All the rivers approached Brahma to find who is most superior amongst them.
-He said that during the Vamana avatar, Vishnu appeared as dwarf and later became Trivikrama to the king Mahabali.
-He placed his third feet on the demon king and cleansed the river Ganga (Ganges) by placing his foot in it.
+All the rivers approached Brahma to find who was most superior amongst them.
+He said that during the Vamana avatar, Vishnu appeared as a dwarf and later became Trivikrama to the king Mahabali.
+He placed his third foot on the demon king and cleansed the river Ganga (Ganges) by placing his foot in it.
 Based on the narration, Brahma quoted that Ganga was the holiest of all rivers.
 The goddess Kaveri wanted her status to be equal to Ganga and performed a severe penance.
 To test her devotion, Vishnu appeared in the form of a child in front of her.
 Realising the anonymity, Kaveri treated the child with care and motherly devotion.
 Vishnu was pleased with her devotion and revealed all his ten avatars to her and asked her to visit Sara Kshetram and have a holy dip in the Sara Pushkarani.
 He also granted her the boon that during the Tula month (October - November), she would be considered superior to Ganga.